-You may, like many, make the mistake of thinking the city of Athens will be entirely coated in the golden hues of classic Greek column, statue and temple architecture.
-The vast layer of modern day grittiness and edgy local life is not necessary what people expect, but it’s what makes Athens a thriving and emerging European city.
+You may, like many, make the mistake of thinking a visit to Athens will be one entirely coated in the golden hues of classic Greek column, statue and temple architecture.
+The vast layer of modern-day grittiness and edgy local life is not necessarily what people expect, but it’s what makes Athens a thriving and emerging European city.

 Athens is one of the world’s oldest cities, steeped in over 3,400 years of history.
 In short, it’s where modern day life as we know it essentially started – seen as the cradle of civilization, the birthplace of philosophy and where democracy was ignited.

 It’s a city that has been continuously occupied, destroyed, rebuilt and reinvented.
 The city today is no exception to this rule.